ggerganov/llama.cpp/examples/main/README.md

 -   `-i, --interactive`: Run the program in interactive mode, allowing users to engage in real-time conversations or provide specific instructions to the model.
 -   `--interactive-first`: Run the program in interactive mode and immediately wait for user input before starting the text generation.
--   `-ins, --instruct`: Run the program in instruction mode, which is specifically designed to work with Alpaca models that excel in completing tasks based on user instructions.
 -   `--color`: Enable colorized output to differentiate visually distinguishing between prompts, user input, and generated text.

 By understanding and utilizing these interaction options, you can create engaging and dynamic experiences with the LLaMA models, tailoring the text generation process to your specific needs.